Mark-Seaman/DigitalOcean-2023/Documents/shrinking-world.com/ai/ChetGupta.md

 Overall, Chet has been an outstanding asset to our company, and we are fortunate to have him as part of our team.
-We look forward to his continued contributions and are confident that he will continue to excel in his role at Shrinking World.
+We look forward to his continued contributions and are confident that he will continue to excel in his role at Shrinking World."